Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 You can enjoy a budget-friendly beach escape on Cape Hatteras Island.
-There are lots of things to do here for free, including searching for seashells and enjoying strolls on the stand.
-Paddleboarding, surfing, diving and fishing are all popular here too.
+There are lots of free things to do at this beach getaway, including searching for seashells and enjoying strolls on the stand.
+Paddleboarding, surfing, diving, and fishing are all popular here too.
 And, it doesn’t cost much to climb the Cape Hatteras Lighthouse to take in dazzling views from North America’s tallest brick lighthouse.
-You’ll find a surprising number of cheap hotels here as well, starting at only $65 a night.

 Denver has been ranked by WalletHub and other sites as one of the best places to visit in the summer at a more budget-friendly price tag.
-Airfare tends to be inexpensive from many spots throughout the country, typically less than $200 round trip from New York City and $150 from L.A.
-Plus, there are a ton of free and inexpensive things to do.
+Airfare tends to be inexpensive from many spots throughout the country, plus, there are a ton of free and inexpensive things to do.
 Pick up a CityPASS which will get you big savings on attractions like the Denver Zoo and Downtown Aquarium, and be sure to put Lakeside Amusement Park on your agenda.
 The old-school park offers a cheap evening of rides, like an old-fashioned wooden roller coaster, bumper cars, a merry-go-round, all sorts of spinning rides and a miniature steam-engine train.

 Most people think about going to the Bahamas in the winter, but if you visit in the summer you’ll find much cheaper airfare because there’s less demand, along with great bargains at beachfront resorts.
 Plus the water will be warmer so you can jump right into those enticing clear blue seas.
 While it will be a few degrees warmer than what you’d find in the winter, it doesn’t get unbearably hot with the sea breezes providing natural air conditioning.
 If you plan your visit earlier in the summer, June or July, the risk of a hurricane will be minimal, most big storms don’t arrive until late August or September.